The Wave Arizona: Everything you need to know

 Is there more to see in North Coyote Buttes besides the Wave?

 The iconic Wave is only one small feature among a stunning sandstone landscape at North Coyote Buttes.
 Photographers have given whimsical names to many of the features at North Coyote Buttes, and our tours visit several of these spots.
-We will refer to commonly used names for some of these features, but we ask you not to name new features.
-Any time a rock or a site gets a name on the internet, it attracts attention and we see increased traffic there.
-When visiting the Southwest, be creative, there is beauty everywhere you look, not just in places with names.
+There are a few common names for different formations, but most of the time everyone comes up with unique names only they would know.

 How can I protect the Wave while hiking there?

 Obviously, follow other leave no trace principles.
 Pack out all garbage – including organic trash such as orange peels and especially toilet paper.
 If you have to poop, do it in an out-of-the-way place and bury it deep.
-Or poop in a specially designed bag for human waste.
-They sell them at the Kanab BLM Visitor Center.
+Our guides carry WAG bags to poop in.
+These are also sold at the Kanab BLM Visitor Center.
 Don’t bury T.P.
 Pack it out.
 Otherwise, it will become uncovered in the wind to blow around the wilderness area.
 Also, avoid wading in any potholes.
 These contain life that can be upset by chemical changes in the water.

 Should I hire a tour guide to see the Wave?

 If you aren’t confident in your physical ability or you have little experience wayfinding on unmarked trails, a guide is probably a good idea.
-Not only will a guide keep you safe, stress will be eliminated so you can enjoy your once-in-a-lifetime hike.
-A guide will make the trek more efficient, you won’t waste time and energy wandering around trying to find the Wave.
-A guide can also get you to a lot of other features near the Wave that are absolutely incredible.
-Another advantage is having a skilled off-road driver with a good 4X4 when House Rock Valley Road is in poor condition.
-Wave permits are hard to get, so a guide offers the best chance of getting there safely and seeing as much as possible.
-Learn more about our Wave tour.
+Not only will a guide keep you safe, but stress will also be eliminated so you can enjoy your once-in-a-lifetime hike.
+A guide will make the trek more efficient; you won’t waste time and energy wandering around trying to find the formations.